 Your clients are going to be immediately skeptical before you even start talking.
 Before you can start selling Medicare health insurance, you’ll need to be licensed in your state (Check with your state’s Department of Insurance for exact requirements).

-It’s also hard because it’s an expensive commitment.
+Selling Medicare is also hard because health insurance is an expensive commitment.
 Again, you’re not selling knives.
 A nice set of knives can be expensive, but it’s also a one-time purchase that you can use forever.
-Health insurance, on the other hand, comes with an expensive monthly payment that you’ll have to hang on to for at least a year (in most cases).
+Health insurance usually comes with an expensive monthly payment and a commitment of at least a year.

 As an insurance salesperson, you have an endless number of daily tasks.
 You have to find the people to sell to, call them and schedule appointments, sit with them for at least an hour (probably more), and when you’re done, you still have to follow up with them.
 Plus, you have to renew your certifications every year.
 We can help you with the marketing aspect of your job so you can focus on the actual selling part.

 Interested in more information?
-Contact us today by filling out this form or giving us a call at 1-844-452-5020.
+Contact us today by filling out this form.

 This post was originally written by Anastasia Iliou on May 7, 2018, and updated by Troy Frink on September November 8, 2019.